Mobile App Conversion Rate: A complete guide with strategies & metrics

 What is mobile conversion rate optimization?

-• Making a first-time purchase
+Making a first-time purchase (or any purchase)

-• Registering for a new account
+Registering for a new account

-• Upgrading to a higher membership tier
+Upgrading to a higher membership tier

-• Renewing membership
+Renewing membership

-Although CRO is typically categorized as a marketing initiative, success often hinges on multiple teams, especially CX, product and engineering.
-Without strong technical performance, a seamless user experience and close alignment with customer needs, mobile apps will ultimately fail.
+Without strong technical performance, a seamless app experience and close alignment with customer needs, mobile apps will ultimately fail.

 Mobile conversion rate: Key metrics and tools

-• Daily and monthly active users (DAU and MAU): The volume of users that interact with your app on a daily or monthly basis.
+Daily and monthly active users (DAU and MAU): The volume of app users that interact with your app on a daily or monthly basis.
 There’s no standard definition for what qualifies as an “active user”—this could mean users who open your app, use it for a particular amount of time or access a particular feature.

-• Click-through rate (CTR): The percentage of users who interact with a specific element in the app, such as a button, image or link.
+Click-through rate (CTR): The percentage of users who interact with a specific element in the app, such as a button, image or link.
 Conversions can be heavily influenced by content and design—for instance, a button on the checkout page may be hard to see or have a lousy call-to-action.
 Measuring CTR on different screens can help identify where you’re losing users and which elements may be preventing them from completing the desired action.

-• Churn rate: The rate at which users either uninstall your app, downgrade their membership or cancel a subscription over a certain time period.
-Churn rates can help you zero in on areas to optimize—for instance, a high churn rate on a customer’s first day indicates problems with onboarding, while a sudden spike may indicate a technical performance issue like a glitch or post-release lag.
+Churn rate: The rate at which users either uninstall your app, downgrade their membership or cancel a subscription over a certain time period.
+Churn rates can help you zero in on areas to optimize.
+For instance, a high churn rate on a customer’s first day indicates problems with onboarding, while a sudden spike may indicate a technical performance issue like a glitch or post-release lag.

 There are numerous mobile analytics solutions out there to track these metrics, including Google Firebase and Apple App Analytics.